PythWare/ROTK-XI-Tools/README.md

 # ROTK XI Tools

 This repository will hold tools I make for Romance Of The Three Kingdoms XI, the PC version.
 The current tool I have ready to release is Vers Editor.
 For now the tools I make only support the PC English version of ROTK XI, not the PUK version.
+A GA version of Vers Editor will be released at a later date, check the GA Section of the readme for more info

 # Vers Editor